JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesVM.md

 - Supporting older, incompatable software
 - Creating a controlled environment for analysing potential malware
 - **Virtual servers** - running multiple servers on a single peice of hardware.
 Eg a company that provides email and web servers.
 The load can be managed by the hardware sesrvers at will, if a server goes down the virtual servers can move to a different physical server.
+- Development environments - testing programs for different platforms without having to use seperate devices.
+Saves time and money.

 ## Intermediate code
 Languages like Java use intermediate VMs between the system and the source code.
 Code is compiled into **intermediate code or bytecode** and then a VM runs the code on the computer and translates it into machine code.